 Wasowski, Sally and Andy

 Heteromeles arbutifolia (Lindl.)
-M. Roemer
+M. Roem.

-Toyon, California Christmasberry, Christmasberry, California holly, Hollywood
+Toyon, California Christmasberry, Christmasberry, California Holly, Hollywood

 USDA Symbol: HEAR5

-A freely branched, evergreen shrub or small tree which can grow 15-20 ft. tall but usually is 6-8 ft. high and 4-5 ft. wide.
+A freely branched, evergreen shrub or small tree which can grow 15-20 ft., or more, tall but usually is 6-8 ft. high and 4-5 ft. wide.
 Leathery, dark-green leaves provide a background for profuse white blooms and long-lasting displays of bright-red berries.
 The flowers and berries occur in large, terminal clusters.
 One of the most beautiful native shrubs or small trees, evergreen, with short trunk, many branches, and rounded crown.

 The only species in its genus, Toyon is very showy in winter with evergreen leaves and abundant red fruit and is popular for Christmas decorations.
 A pioneer plant on eroded soil, it sprouts vigorously after fire or cutting.
 The common name Toyon is derived from an Ohlone word for the plant, and Hollywood, California, is thought to be named for it.
 It was once a major component of the chaparral that made up the original Hollywood landscape.